Table of Contents

 - Lenovo ThinkPad X1 Carbon – the iconic business/work ThinkPad, now available with updated internals in the latest 2024 Evo Edition update;

-- Dell XPS 15 – premium 15-inch laptop, a well know design and one of the most popular all-purpose laptops out there – only runs on 13th-gen Intel hardware, though, as the latest XPS 14 and XPS 16 edition are no longer Evo certified.
+- Dell XPS 15 – a slightly older premium 15-inch laptop, a well know design and one of the most popular all-purpose laptops out there – only runs on 13th-gen Intel hardware, though, as the latest XPS 14 and XPS 16 edition are no longer Evo certified.

 - Lenovo IdeaPad Pro 16 – a larger 16-inch mid-tier design, in still a portable chassis, with fairly powerful specs, good cooling and a good display – one of the better value large-screen Evo laptops.